Cruciate Care Knee Brace

 Made in USA

-Ortho Dog braces are manufactured in the United States, and are all sewn locally in Western North Carolina.
+Ortho Dog braces are manufactured in the United States, and are all made at our sew shop in Western North Carolina.

 Veterinarian Approved!